RasaHQ/rasa/docs/server.rst

 .. note::

-    If you start the server with only a Rasa NLU model, not all the available endpoints can be called.
+    If you start the server with an NLU-only model, not all the available endpoints can be called.
 Be aware that some endpoint will return a 409 status code, as a trained Rasa Core model is needed to process the request.